fanxlxmu/awesome-fair-federated-learning/README.md

 # Awesome-Fair-Federated-Learning
-Paper collection about fairness-aware federated learning
+Paper collections about fairness-aware federated learning methods and benchmarks.